This Discussion channel is currently closed.

 Default_avatar

-Stephen Huebscher about 8 years ago
+Stephen Huebscher almost 9 years ago

 I respectfully but strongly encourage the members of the MN PUC to deny Xcel Energy's request for a rate increase because such a request is not warranted by (1) the costs of fuel (which have declined to historic lows in many cases), (2) by the low levels of inflation, or (3) by otherwise serving the customer's good.
 So far as I can determine, this request is based on a desire to increase the company's dividends and financial reserves, and perhaps to invest in alternative fuels such as wind and solar, which have a much higher "sexy" rating than coal and natural gas.
 I do not deny Excel Energy the right or even perhaps the responsibility to engage in such practices under the right circumstances and for the right reasons, but these circumstances and reasons clearly do not exist in January 2016.
 While alternative fuels have become a legislative and political mandate, it is not right to levy the general public with drastic increases to pay for them, at least not at the present time, and likely not for the foreseeable future.
 Let those who wish to exercise their moral consciences and values in this way themselves contribute to the support of such green energy measures by paying an appropriately higher rate.